matsgronlund/DO101-apps/README.md

 # DO101-apps

-Apps for the Openshift DO101 course.
+Apps for the Openshift DO101 course.<br>
 Another line.